Computing quasiconformal folds: Applications

 The Miura-ori refers to a special type of Origami tessellation of the plane, which can be used to design flat-foldable materials aiming at achieving designed curvature properties \cite{dudte2016programming}.
 Previous approaches are based on analytic construction or constrained optimization, using the Kowasaki condition.
 Here we explore another possibility of creating such Origami models.
 Namely, we create more Miura-ori type domains and realize them via solving alternating Beltrami equations.

 For simplicity, we consider the Miura-ori pattern in Figure \ref{fig:miura}.
 The yellow color on a triangle $T$ refers to the prescription of $\mu(T) = \infty$, and purple ones $\mu(T) = 0$.
-After solving the alternating Beltrami equation in 2D, we obtain the classical Miura-ori strip, which is the flat-folded state of the surface.
+After solving the alternating Beltrami equation in 2D by pining two vertices, we obtain the classical Miura-ori strip, which is the flat-folded state of the surface.
 Suitable $z$-coordinates are added for visualization in 3D.

 To generate more Miura-ori type domains, ideally we can simply apply a conformal map on the domain.
 Notice that, in the continuous case, the domain obtained by compositing a flat-foldable configuration with a conformal map remains flat-foldable (satisfying the alternating Beltrami equation with the same coefficients as before), because of the angle preserving property.
 Such a composition can create triangles at different scales.